Christine Schlumberger (1894-1971) looked with talent and firmness after the management of Domaines Schlumberger during nearly twenty years.

 Harvested manually from our steep vineyards, the grapes are then transported in small crates (to prevent the berries from getting crushed) to our winery where they are then slowly pressed.
 After racking for about 3 days, the perfectly clear juices are put to ferment in tuns where the temperature is strictly controlled.
 Fermentations last from 1 to 3 months until spring.
 The wines are then stabilised, filtered and then bottled.

-The robe is deep golden yellow with green reflections of good intensity.
+The robe is golden yellow with light reflections, of medium intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.

 Comments by Pascal Leonetti – October 2019